 If you purchase the fund through a broker-dealer or other financial intermediary (such as a bank), the fund and its related companies may pay the intermediary for the sale of fund shares and related services.
-These payments create a conflict of interest by influencing the broker-dealer or other intermediary
+These payments create a conflict of interest by influencing the broker-dealer or other intermediary and your salesperson or investment professional to recommend the fund over another investment.
+Ask your salesperson or investment professional or visit your financial intermediary's website for more information.

-More on the fund's investment objective and strategies
+More on the fund's investment objectives and strategies

-Investment objective
+Investment objectives

-Long-term capital growth.
+Reasonable income and capital growth.

-The fund's investment objective may be changed without shareholder approval.
-The fund will provide at least 30 days' notice prior to implementing any change to its investment objective.
+The fund's investment objectives may be changed without shareholder approval.
+The fund will provide at least 30 days' notice prior to implementing any change to its investment objectives.